chatswithjc/godisgood/content/en/docs/book/god-is-good.md

 Making everything right for them and their children God has set his throne in heaven;
 he rules over us all.
 He's the King!
-- Psalm 103, Message
+- *(Psalm 103, Message)*

 Would you trust God today?
 He is watching everything.
 He knows everything.
 He won’t drop you.

 King David composed a song to declare the goodness of God.
 One of my favorites Psalms.
-Psalm 145:8-21 (The Message)
+Psalm 145:8-21

 **"God is ALL mercy and grace—not quick to anger, is rich in love.**